ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Blazelord/5th Level/Ninth Circle of Hell.md

 	- 5 turns.
 - **Effects**:
 	- *You summon a ring of fire, preventing creatures caught in the inferno from leaving unscathed.*
-	- For the psycast duration, fire follows the curved edge of the target cylinder along the ground.
+	- For the duration of this psycast, fire follows the curved edge of the target cylinder along the ground.
 While a creature is in contact with the fire, they are afflicted.
 		- The fire has a thickness, the fire extends that far out of every single point on the curved edge of the target cylinder.
 		- The fire's height is the height of the target cylinder.
 		- The fire does not spread unless another effect causes it to.